zhangmx1997/fse21-jsisolate-artifact/README.md

 JSIsolate is implemented on Chromium (version 71.0.3578.98) and have been tested on Debian 9.11 (stretch).

-## Prerequisites
+## Setup

 We provide the data analysis python scripts in folder *python_scripts*.

 We release the compiled binaries [here](https://zenodo.org/record/4903078), with a DOI of __10.5281/zenodo.4903078__.
-Please download the *.zip files, create a _binaries_ folder in the current folder, and put the unzipped folders in the _binaries_ folder first.
+Please first download the *.zip files, create a _binaries_ folder in the current folder, and put the unzipped folders in the _binaries_ folder first.
 The resulting directory should follow a structure of:

 fse21-jsisolate-artifact/
 ├── python_scripts/
 │   ├── auto.sh
 │   ├── chromedriver
 │   ├── collect_logs.py
+│   └── ... ...
+├── patch_files/
+│   ├── build.patch
 │   └── ... ...
 ├── binaries/
 │   ├── clean/